MEMESCOEP/XenOS/README.md

 * Fix bugs lol
 * Add a notepad to the GUI
 * Add Sound Blaster 16 Audio Driver
+* Add more features to .NET executable support

 ## Building XenOS
 Prerequisites: